-FEVR is a progressive disease, meaning that it continues to develop symptoms which can over time in some people lead to more and more serious problems but every FEVR case is different and many can slow there progression especially with medical intervention.
-Often when FEVR occurs in it's most aggressive form many problems can occur.
+FEVR is a progressive disease, meaning that it continues to develop symptoms which can over time in some people lead to more and more serious problems but every FEVR case is different and many can slow their progression especially with medical intervention.
+Often when FEVR occurs in it’s most aggressive form many problems can occur.
 The most common problem is the growth and rupture of abnormal blood vessels (vascularization) in the outer edges of the retina called the peripheral region.
 Blood vessel growth can occur at a rapid and continuous pace.
 Bleeding of these blood vessels can lead to dragging of the retina called retinal traction, and may result in scarring and/or retinal detachment due to the pulling of the retina.
 A common occurrence seen in FEVR retinas is blood vessel exude which shows up as milky white substance on the retina where bleeding of abnormal blood vessels occur. (see picture of exudate).

 Another serious problem is the growth of thin fibrous membranes into the vitreous gel in the center of the eye.
 These membranes can grab the retina and cause complications such as retinal dragging, detachment and retinal tearing due to the membranes pulling on the retina.

 Progression of symptoms can continue into adolescence.
 Much medical intervention is needed throughout this time and the closer the child is watched and treated, when necessary, the better the chances of vision being saved.
-Usually FEVR stops progressing around age 20 but recent evidence shows that in the more aggressive cases, defined by the development of FEVR before age 10, FEVR can start progressing again in later life after a non-symptom (asymptomatic) period so the FEVR patient needs to be seen by a retinal specialist there entire life.
+Usually FEVR stops progressing around age 20 but recent evidence shows that in the more aggressive cases, defined by the development of FEVR before age 10, FEVR can start progressing again in later life after a non-symptom (asymptomatic) period so the FEVR patient needs to be seen by a retinal specialist their entire life.

 Another problem a FEVR child can be born with is called a retinal fold.
 In these cases the retina grows abnormally before birth and falls or folds over onto itself often over the central vision causing partial blindness.
 If this can be caught at birth it may be possible to unfold the retina but most are not caught and the fold grows together and then it can not be treated.
 This can occur in one or both of the child’s eyes.